hardik-dadhich/portfolio-nextjs/content/blog/how-corporate-ladder-works-in-amazon.md

 Amazon's reputation as a tech giant attracts thousands of talented engineers and professionals every year.
 The promise of innovation, scale, and career growth draws people from across the globe.
 However, beneath the surface of technical excellence and customer obsession lies a complex web of corporate politics that can make or break careers, regardless of individual performance.

 This post explores the often unspoken reality of how the corporate ladder actually works at Amazon, particularly for those in technical roles.
+This blog is to address  building soft skills along with the tech skills.

 ## The Entry Point: Technical Interviews and Initial Expectations

 ### The Technical Bar

 Amazon's entry-level technical interviews are notoriously rigorous.
 Candidates face:

-- Multiple rounds of algorithmic coding challenges
+1. Multiple rounds of algorithmic coding challenges
-- System design discussions
+2. System design discussions
-- Behavioral interviews focused on Amazon's Leadership Principles
+3. Behavioral interviews focused on Amazon's Leadership Principles
-- Bar raiser interviews designed to maintain hiring standards
+4. Bar raiser interviews designed to maintain hiring standards

 The process creates an expectation that merit and technical competence drive success.
 New hires often believe that strong performance will naturally lead to career advancement.